 “So we really didn't plan on that.
 That was circumstantial but it will work out well for us and the OEM long term.”

-In response to new of its sales of five VW sites to Group 1 and two Audi businesses, in Maidstone and Tunbridge Wells, to Motorline, led to a denial from Inchcape chief executive James Brealey that there were plans to slim his franchised business by 20% across the UK.
+In response to news of its sale of five VW sites to Group 1 and two Audi businesses, in Maidstone and Tunbridge Wells, to Motorline, led to a denial from Inchcape chief executive James Brealey that there were plans to slim his franchised business by 20% across the UK.

 He told AM that "was not the case", adding: "In the London area, with high land prices and lack of availability, the creation of PDI centres and additional used car footprint is much more of a challenge for us as a business and it was clear that there were business owners in those areas that were better placed to make those operations a success."